f-algebra/elea/README.md

 in-equalities, as shown in the next section.

-### Proving `A < B` with the help of Hoverboard
+### Proving `A < B` with the help of Elea

 Let's say `A` and `B` are terms of integer type, and we'd like to prove `A < B`.
-As in the previous section, we run Hoverboard on `A`, hopefully giving aN equivalent term of the shape `((fix f C[f]) x1 x2 ... xn)`.
+As in the previous section, we run Elea on `A`, hopefully giving aN equivalent term of the shape `((fix f C[f]) x1 x2 ... xn)`.